DataDog/documentation/content/en/serverless/installation/ruby.md

 ## What's next?

-- Congratulations!
-You can now view metrics, logs, and traces on the [Serverless Homepage][1].
+- You can view metrics, logs, and traces on the [Serverless Homepage][1].
 - See the sample code to [monitor custom business logic](#monitor-custom-business-logic)
 - See the [troubleshooting guide][2] if you have trouble collecting the telemetry
 - See the [advanced configurations][3] to